Why there aren’t enough female science professionals in Bangladesh

 Excellence in scientific field

-However, there are exceptions such as Scientist Dr Firdausi Qadri, winner of Ramon Magsaysay Award 2021 and lead at the Institute for Developing Science and Health Initiatives.
+There are exceptions such as Scientist Dr Firdausi Qadri, winner of Ramon Magsaysay Award 2021, and lead at the Institute for Developing Science and Health Initiatives.

 On the low participation of women in science, she said, "It is taken for granted that women will not come into science; they cannot spend a lot of time away from family.
 And my life goal was to do things so others get inspired and see they can do them too."